c650/irc-bot-framework/README.md

 To run the bot, information must be specified like it is in the [sample config](/sample-config.json).

 ---
+# Compiling

+First, run `./configure`.
+If you aren't using a Debian-based linux, the dependencies are **libcurl** and **openSSL/libssl** and you must install them manually.
+If you intend to compile from source, the `*-dev` packages, as well as a C++ compiler, are also needed.

+A 64-bit linux binary is on the releases page.
+For any other architecture or OS, please do the following:

+	mkdir bin
+	make
+	./bin/bot.out [optional argument with path to configuration file]

+**NOTE**: You may want to run the bot from inside a Docker container.

+---

 I have added a few commands as an example, but they needn't stay if you don't want them to.